pydantic/pydantic-settings/docs/index.md

     For `python < 3.9` the `--no-flag` option is not generated due to an underlying `argparse` limitation.

 !!! note
-    For `python < 3.9` the `CliImplicitFlag` and `CliExplicitFlag` annotations can only be applied to optional bool fields.
+    For `python < 3.9` the `CliImplicitFlag` and `CliExplicitFlag` annotations can only be applied to optional boolean fields.

 ```py
 from pydantic_settings import BaseSettings, CliExplicitFlag, CliImplicitFlag